tikiwade/mackin/readme.md

 ### npm test

-Note that the server does not need to be running to execute the todo-app tests
+Note that the server does not need to be running to execute the todo-client tests

 When finished running the tests you can start the react app by running